-The bribe might be cash, a gift or other inducement to, or from, any person or organisation, whether a public or government official, official of a state-controlled industry, political party or a private person or organisation, regardless of whether the employee or associated person is situated in the UK or overseas.
+The bribe might be cash, a gift or other inducement to, or from, any person or organization, whether a public or government official, official of a state-controlled industry, political party or a private person or organization, regardless of whether the employee or associated person is situated in the UK or overseas.

 This prohibition also applies to indirect contributions, payments or gifts made in any manner as an inducement or reward for improper performance, for example through consultants, contractors, agents, sponsors, joint-venture partners, customers, suppliers or other third parties.